lucanest/mseaboard/README.md

 - Clicking on the **Tree button** allows to reconstruct a phylogenetic tree from the MSA using FastME (Lefort et al. “Fastme 2.0: A comprehen- sive, accurate, and fast distance-based phylogeny inference program”), the user is prompted with the choice of a substitution model (among those supported by FastME) and then a phylogenetic tree is reconstructed, it will be opened in another panel, linked to the original one.
 Note: In this case the reordering of the sequences in the alignment following the order in the tree isn't automatic but can be achieved by manually linking the two panels again.
 - Clicking on the **Sequence logo button** a will create a sequence logo, opened in a dedicated panel, showing the information in bits of each residue appearing in each site of the alignment.
 The sequence logo panel will be automatically linked to the original MSA panel provided the former is not in <em>codon mode</em> (see Nucleotide alignments below).
-- Clicking on the **Statistics button** a set of per-site statistics (residue conservation and gap fraction, with more coming soon) will be computed and this data will be opened in a new data panel, automatically linked to the original MSA one.
+- Clicking on the **Statistics button** a set of per-site statistics (residue conservation and gap fraction, with more to come) will be computed and this data will be opened in a new data panel, automatically linked to the original MSA one.
 Note: When in <em>codon mode</em> (see Nucleotide alignments below), the statistics will be computed <em>per-codon</em>.
 - Clicking on the **Distance matrix button** a distance matrix is built from the alignment (using normalized Hamming distances between sequences) and opened in a new heatmap panel (linked to the original MSA one).
 - Clicking on the **MSA color matrix button** an alignment color matrix is built from the alignment and opened in a new heatmap panel (linked to the original MSA one) allowing for an overview of the entire MSA and for quicker navigation.
 - Clicking on the **Extract sequences button** the user can choose a subset of the sequences in the MSA to open in a new alignment panel (click on the sequence labels to select/deselect them).